Achieving a Professional Finish in Painting and Decorating: Coats, Rollers, and Techniques

 Why High-Quality Rollers Make a Difference

 High-quality rollers hold more paint.
 So, you reload them less often.
-They also apply paint evenly, cutting down on roller marks and creating a smooth surface.
+They apply paint evenly, cutting down on roller marks and creating a smooth surface.
 Here’s why investing in a professional-grade roller is worthwhile:

 - Even Application: Professional rollers distribute paint consistently, avoiding streaks or lines.